Developer MCP

 The Developer MCP Server makes it straightforward for developers to connect AI tools with Umbraco.
 It allows you to harness large language models (LLMs) to perform almost any task that can be achieved within the Umbraco backoffice.
 This includes generating and editing content, managing media, automating workflows, and assisting with complex development tasks.

 This MCP Server acts as a secure gateway between your Umbraco installation and MCP-compatible AI environments.
-These include Claude (Desktop or Code), Cursor, or GitHub Copilot and many more.
+These include Claude (Desktop or Code), Cursor, GitHub Copilot, and many more.

-Through this bridge, your AI assistant can interact directly with Umbraco's Management API.
+Through this bridge, your AI assistant can interact directly with the Umbraco Management API.
 This enables a more natural, conversational way to develop and maintain your sites.

-Unlike most Umbraco integrations, the Developer CMS MCP Server is not a plugin that you install into your Umbraco site.
-Instead, it runs as a standalone Node.js application that acts as an MCP server.
+Unlike most Umbraco integrations, the Developer MCP Server is not a plugin that you install into your Umbraco site.
+Instead, it runs as a standalone Node.js application that acts as an MCP Server.

 The MCP Server, in turn, talks directly to Umbraco through the Management API.
 This is the same API layer that powers the Umbraco backoffice and allows the server to directly read from and modify the CMS.